-First, we'll show you the big picture and take a look at how DC's financial resources are allocated on a macro level.
-For fiscal year (FY) 2016, the actual DC budget was about \$11.0 billion.
+For FY 2017, the gross DC budget was about \$12.8 billion.
 This includes money raised locally as well as federal dollars that DC receives.

-The DC budget is divided into seven clusters, known as appropriation titles (Figure 1).
+The DC budget is divided into seven clusters, known as appropriation titles (Figure 2).

-- Human Support Services is the biggest chunk of the DC budget, as it is in many other states' budgets.
-This sector of the government includes many programs that keep residents safe and healthy, the largest being health care programs that serve more than one-third of DC residents.
+• Human Support Services is the biggest chunk of the DC budget, as it is in many other states' budgets.
+This sector of the government includes many programs that keep residents safe and healthy.
+The majority of these expenditures are for health care programs that serve more than one-third of DC residents.
 Other services target youth, veterans, and the elderly.
 This sector also includes the Department of Parks and Recreation.
-Human Support Services accounted for \$4.4 billion of the city's budget in FY 2016. - Public Education includes the city's traditional public schools and its public charter schools, as well as private school tuition for students who have special education needs that the public schools are not able to meet.
+Human Support Services accounted for \$4.7 billion of the city's budget in FY 2017.

+- Public Education includes the city's traditional public schools and its public charter schools, as well as private school tuition for students who have special education needs that the public schools are not able to meet.
 The DC Public Library system also is included in this category.
-The District spent \$2.2 billion on Public Education in FY 2016.

-- Public Safety and Justice includes the Metropolitan Police Department and the Fire and Emergency Medical Services Department, among others.
-In FY 2016, the Public Safety sector had \$1.3 billion in expenditures. - Financing includes debt service payments on major capital projects, such as school modernizations, and other types of city borrowing.
+The District spent \$2.5 billion on Public Education in FY 2017. - Public Safety and Justice includes the Metropolitan Police Department and the Fire and Emergency Medical Services Department, among others.
+In FY 2017, the Public Safety sector had \$1.4 billion in expenditures. - Financing includes debt service payments on major capital projects, such as school modernization, and other types of city borrowing.
 It also includes various other funds, including for DC government employee's retirement.
+Financing took up \$1.1 billion of the city's budget in FY 2017.

+FIGURE 2.

+Fiscal Year 2017 Gross Funds Expenditures

+Source: Office of the Chief Financial Officer

-Financing took up \$1.0 billion of the city's budget in FY 2016. - Government Direction and Support includes many of the agencies that help manage, run and support the general operations of the government including the Office of the Mayor, the DC Council, the Chief Financial Officer, and the Office of the Chief Technology Officer.
-This sector had \$788 million in spending in FY 2016.
+- Government Direction and Support includes many of the agencies that help manage, run and support the general operations of the government including the Office of the Mayor, the DC Council, the Chief Financial Officer, and the Office of the Chief Technology Officer.
+This sector had \$1.1 billion in spending in FY 2017. - Public Works includes trash collection and transportation and motor vehicles.

-FIGURE 1.

-Fiscal Year 2016 Gross Funds Expenditures

-Source: Office of the Chief Financial Officer.

-- Public Works includes trash collection and transportation and motor vehicles.
 It includes agencies such as the Department of Public Works and Department of Transportation.
-Public Works accounted for \$724 million of the District's budget in FY 2016. - Economic Development includes funding for affordable housing, workforce development, and economic development and planning.
+Public Works accounted for \$800 million of the District's budget in FY 2017. - Economic Development includes funding for affordable housing, workforce development, and economic development and planning.
 It includes agencies such as the Department of Housing and Community Development, the Department of Employment Services, and the Office of Zoning and the Office of Planning.
-The District spent \$540 million on the Economic Development sector in FY 2016.
+The District spent \$642 million on the Economic Development sector in FY 2017.